THIS beautiful walk spans three counties but gives glimpses of perhaps a dozen counties altogether.

-Ragged Stone and Chase End hills are the quietest in the Malverns and perhaps even more attractive than the higher hills to the north, while Whiteleaved Oak is an idyllic hamlet nestling between the two hills.
+Ragged Stone and Chase End hills are the quietest in the Malverns and perhaps even more attractive than the higher hills to the north, while Whiteleaved Oak is an idyllic hamlet nestling between

 The parkland of Bromesberrow Estate is grazed by a herd of white park cattle, a rare and ancient breed, while exotic black swans glide across its scenic lakes.

 Start: Hollybush, on A438 near Eastnor, grid ref SO758368.

 Length: Seven miles/11km.

 Maps: OS Explorer 190, OS Landranger 150. .

 Terrain: Woodland and short turf on Malvern Hills, farmland and parkland elsewhere.
 Two steep but very brief ascents and one steep descent, but otherwise undemanding.
 Dogs must be on leads for most